sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 grep 2002 J*.cc.txt
 ```

 Some remarks about `grep`: it only reports lines that contain one or more instances of the pattern given to it.
-Run this command and see if you can explain the outout:
+Run this command and see if you can explain the output:

 ```
 grep 2007 P*.cc.text